Prior’s Court Foundation (operating Prior’s Court School and Young Adult Provision)

 Support services provided

-Consistency of approach is achieved through having a shared approach, careful planning and a focus on ensuring expertise for all staff.
+Consistency is achieved through having a shared approach, careful planning and a focus on ensuring expertise for all staff.
 Education, residential and therapy teams work together with specialists and parents/carers to ensure consistency.
 This way, each young person has the opportunity to make progress in all areas of learning.

 Home school links